zhoupgit/grafana/docs/sources/setup-grafana/configure-grafana/enterprise-configuration/index.md

 aliases:
   - ../../enterprise/enterprise-configuration/
 description: Learn about Grafana Enterprise configuration options that you can specify.
-labels:
-  products:
-    - enterprise
-    - oss
 title: Configure Grafana Enterprise
 weight: 100
 ---

 # Configure Grafana Enterprise

 This page describes Grafana Enterprise-specific configuration options that you can specify in a `.ini` configuration file or using environment variables.
-Refer to [Configuration]({{< relref "../../configure-grafana" >}}) for more information about available configuration options.
+Refer to [Configuration]({{< relref "../" >}}) for more information about available configuration options.

 ## [enterprise]